goharbor/harbor/ROADMAP.md

 ### 2. Vulnerability Scanning
 The capability to scan images for vulnerability.

-### 3. Image replication between Harbor instances (Completed)
+### 3. Image replication enhancement
-Enable images to be replicated between two or more Harbor instances.
-This is useful to have multiple registry servers servicing a large cluster of nodes, or have distributed registry instances with identical images.

-### 4. Image deletion and garbage collection (Completed)
-a) Images can be deleted from UI.
-The files of deleted images are not removed immediately.

-b) The files of deleted images are recycled by an administrator during system maintenance(Garbage collection).
-The registry service must be shut down during the process of garbage collection.
+To provide more sophisticated rule for image replication.
+- Image filtering by tags
+- Replication can be scheduled at a certain time using a rule like: one time only, daily, weekly, etc.
+- Image deletion can have the option not to be replicated to a remote instance.
+- Global replication rule: Instead of setting the rule of individual project, system admin can set a global rule for all projects.
+- Project admin can set replication policy of the project.

-### 5. Authentication (OAuth2)
+### 4. Authentication (OAuth2)
 In addition to LDAP/AD and local users, OAuth 2.0 can be used to authenticate a user.

-### 6. High Availability (in progress)
+### 5. High Availability
 Support multi-node deployment of Harbor for high availability, scalability and load-balancing purposes.

-### 7. Statistics and description for repositories
+### 6. Statistics and description for repositories
 User can add a description to a repository.
 The access count of a repo can be aggregated and displayed.

-### 8. Audit all operations in the system
-Currently only image related operations are logged.
-Other operations in Harbor, such as user creation/deletion, role changes, password reset, should be tracked as well.

-### 9. Migration tool to move from an existing registry to Harbor
+### 7. Migration tool to move from an existing registry to Harbor
 A tool to migrate images from a vanilla registry server to Harbor, without the need to export/import a large amount of data.